Video by Gigantic Planet.

 When and Where to Audition

 We offer auditions on–campus and in several cities around the country.
-Check the calendar for current audition dates.
+Locations and times will be posted in the summer months.

 Due to the popularity of the Dance Program at Cornish and the limited number of spaces available for new students each year, you are encouraged to audition in person.